Add To Favorites

 Now kites are flown for pleasure and competition.
 There are many kite festivals in China.
 The Ch'ing Ming Festival falls 106 days after the winter solstice.
 It is a time to remember ancestors, family members who lived before you.
 Families pay respects to their dead relatives by visiting and cleaning their grave sites.
 Ch'ing Ming means Pure Brightness.
 Why do you suppose it is called that?
 It is a celebration of springtime and the renewal of life.
 The custom of kite flying is tied to the ancient religious rituals of releasing diseases or calamities with the kite.

-Look at Chinese kites and symbols of the country.
-Choose a bold Chinese image for your kite, so the picture can be seen from the ground.
+Provide an opportunity for students to look at Chinese kites and symbols of the country.
+Ask students to consider the various images and think about which they like best.
+Students choose a bold Chinese image for the kites they will make, so the picture can be seen from the ground.

-With Crayola® Scissors, cut out a small, heart-shaped kite (without the dip in the top) from a folded recycled file folder.
-Match the size of your kite to the length of the wooden dowels you will use for cross pieces (disposable chopsticks or bamboo skewers work well).
-Unfold and draw your Chinese symbol on both sides of the kite with Crayola Washable Markers.
+With Crayola® Scissors, students cut out a small, heart-shaped kite (without the dip in the top) from a folded recycled file folder.
+Encourage students to match the size of theirs kites to the length of the wooden dowels they will use for cross pieces (disposable chopsticks or bamboo skewers work well).
+Unfold and draw Chinese symbols on both sides of the kite with Crayola Washable Markers.

-Fold your kite vertically along its centerline.
+Each kite is to be folded vertically along its centerline.
 Punch out two small holes near the top and bottom of kite.
 Unfold and fold the kite horizontally about one third of way down from its top.
 Punch three holes each on the left and right sides of the kite.
 Weave the wooden sticks through the holes in a lower-case T shape.

 This powerful diorama pays tribute to Dr. Martin Luther King, Jr. Celebrate his historic civil rights speech on the step